khalidmesbah/blog-posts/README.md

   > personal notes about a certain topic/video/podcast/
 - Quiz
   > flash cards and MCQs about a certain topic
-- Problem-Solving
-  > a problem, and it's solution
 - How-to Guide
   > a detailed step-by-step guide on a topic
 - Listicle